On Complex Lie Algebroids with Constant Real Rank: Introduction

-Along this article, a real anchored vector bundle is refer to by RAVB and a real Lie algebroid by RLA.
-In Appendix \ref{preliminaries0} we recall some properties of RAVBs and RLAs.
+Throughout this article, a real anchored vector bundle is referred to by RAVB and a real Lie algebroid by RLA.
+In Appendix~\ref{preliminaries0}, we recall some properties of RAVBs and RLAs.